 Categorised by theme, use the links below to navigate to the relevant section.

 Are you still carrying out any inspections during the coronavirus pandemic?

-During the first part of the pandemic, we stopped routine pharmacy inspections, providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.
-Examples of good practice can be found on our knowledge hub.
+During the pandemic, we stopped our programme of routine pharmacy inspections.
+Instead we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.

-Since the beginning of August, our inspectors have been visiting pharmacies that had previously not met all the standards, initially focusing on those pharmacies with published inspection reports where a six month re-inspection was due.
+From April 2021, our inspectors are resuming visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six month re-inspection is due.
 Our inspectors are visiting these pharmacies to check whether they are meeting all the standards for registered pharmacies, and the inspector will produce a report for publication.
 We will also be inspecting pharmacies newly entered onto the register that have not previously been inspected.

-During this extended period of social distancing, we will also be continuing with our support calls to pharmacies to discuss their contingency planning and, as we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence led inspections
+As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.